enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 whats kind of values are in the design matrix?
 For example?
 Why is there noise in the low frequency range of our measured signal? #fmriquestion
 	Because the sampling rate is so low we cant detect high frequencyies.
 This creates a low frequency.
 Basically its due to: Aliasing and/or the way we sample data
-How do we get rid of low frequency?
-	By applying a high pass filter.
 How can we confirm our hypothesis that: Are there differences in neural activity between conditions
 	Find if the BETA1 is larger than the BETA 2 (substract)
 		NB: you need to use linear contrasts: ![[Pasted image 20220701121034.png]] #reformulate